keepsuit/laravel-opentelemetry/README.md

 Http::withTrace()->get('https://example.com');
 ```

 The low-cardinality url template cannot be automatically detected in http client requests like in server requests.
-By default, the span name will be only the HTTP method (e.g. `GET`) but you can set manually resolve the url template from the request.
+By default, the span name will be only the HTTP method (e.g. `GET`) but you can manually resolve the url template from the request.

 In your service provider: